timklapdor/csulx/_pages/mixer.md

         </div>
         <div class="col" title="Interaction between Students">
         <h4>Communities of practice</h4>
         <p>Communities of practice are developed by students and teachers working together to engage in ways relevant to content, current issues and future professional practice.
-This can be achieved through the co-creation of authentic learning products where students contribute to the development of learning resources and study aids that develops their research skills and experience.Cooperative and collaborative inquiry-based or problem-based learning activities and assessment tasks are strategically designed to facilitate student interaction, leadership and shared resources with the aim of fostering skills, habits and attitudes for lifelong learning.</p>
+This can be achieved through the co-creation of authentic learning products where students contribute to the development of learning resources and study aids that develop their research skills and experience.
+Cooperative and collaborative inquiry-based or problem-based learning activities and assessment tasks are strategically designed to facilitate student interaction, leadership and shared resources with the aim of fostering skills, habits and attitudes for lifelong learning.</p>
         </div>
         <div class="col" title="Teacher Presence">
         <h4>Model online practice</h4>
         <p>The actions, communications and persona of the teacher encourage students to develop their own online persona and social presence in interactions with their fellow learners.
-Ensuring responsiveness to enquiries, assistance to difficulties and sharing pertinent information modeling the kinds of practices that students should reflect in their own online practices.
+Ensuring responsiveness to enquiries, assistance to difficulties and sharing pertinent information, modelling the kinds of practices that students should reflect in their own online practices.
 The tone and structure of the learning environment  foster student led learning</p>
         </div>
         <div class="col" title="interaction with the Professions">
         <h4>Novice professionals</h4>